shylux/ch.bfh.bti7081.s2015.rot/doc/diary.md

   * Information of task 1 & 2 to absente team members

 #### 25.02.2015
-  * Start of analysing Task 1 & 2
+  * Started analysing Task 1 & 2
-  * Creating first draft of task 1 & 2
+  * Created first draft of Task 1 & 2